-The School of Russian offers subjects in Russian language, Russian literature, Russian civilization and history.
+The School of Russian offers subjects in the Russian language, Russian Literature, Russian civilization and history, including two subjects dealing with Russian literature and society for which a knowledge of the Russian language is not required.

-Students are divided into two groups: those who have little or no knowledge of the Russian language on commencing subjects in the School, and those who possess HSC qualifications or are native speakers of Russian.
+Students studying the Russian language or subjects requiring a knowledge of the language are divided into two groups: those who have little or no knowledge of the Russian language on commencing subjects in the School, and those who possess HSC qualifications or are native speakers of Russian.